 If you are not covered by, or claiming on insurance, I shall expect you to pay for the damage to my vehicle.

-SAMPLE LETTER - if the other driver contacts you
+SAMPLE NOTICE - if the other driver contacts you

 * Other Person’s Name/Insurance Company